kanjieater/SubPlz/readme.md

 <a href="https://www.patreon.com/kanjieater" rel="nofollow"><img src="https://i.imgur.com/VCTLqLj.png"></a>

-If you can't contribute monetarily please consider following on a social platform, joining the discord and sharing this with a friend.
+If you can't contribute monetarily please consider following on a social platform, joining the discord & sharing a kind message or sharing this with a friend.

-# How to use
+# How to Use

 ## Quick Guide
 ### Sync